awsdocs/aws-doc-sdk-examples/applications/photo-asset-manager/README_TEMPLATE.md

-# Creating a photo asset management application using the AWS SDK for LANGUAGE
+# Creating a photo asset management application using the SDK for LANGUAGE

 ## Overview